 Getting to know you as a family from an early starting point means that we can, over time, build a community that is uniquely available to suit the needs of the people in Stockbridge and surrounding areas to ensure that your children have the very best start possible to their educational and life journey.

-Throughout the pre-school, we will talk to you about ‘readiness’ for the next steps in their learning and development – your child having the right skills to best prepare them for the future and Mrs Hutchinson, with her knowledge and experience of teaching and leading Year R, 1 and 2 in school as well as pre-school is supported by a brilliant team of practitioners who are very experienced in Early Years from 2 through to 4 years old.
+Throughout the pre-school, we will talk to you about ‘readiness’ for the next steps in their learning and development – your child having the right skills to best prepare them for the future and Mrs Evans is supported by a brilliant team of practitioners who are very experienced in Early Years from 2 through to 4 years old.

 We are in a very lucky position to be able to provide low adult: child ratios which are far better than those required of the setting.
-With 4 adults full time in the pre-school and Miss Jacobs who works part time too, we are well placed to be able to provide the very best care and close supervision for your child.
+With 3 adults almost full time in the pre-school we are well placed to be able to provide the very best care and close supervision for your child.

 Key workers have small groups of children who they are responsible for but the adults in the setting know each child well and very often, children are happy to go to any adult for help or support or to get them to play a game!